Leo-Thomas/Yachay-Tech-object-detection-projects/Web-Dev-Team/README.md

 * Python (3.8.8 recomended)

   [Download Python](https://www.python.org/downlyyyyykoads/)
+* Notes:
-  Note: Clic the option "Add Python to PATH"
+  1. Clic the option "Add Python to PATH"
   <img src="Images/path.PNG" alt="Logo">
+  2. Sometimes, there is an error about Maximum Path Length Limitation in the installation of TensorFlow.
+Follow the next <a href='https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell#enable-long-paths-in-windows-10-version-1607-and-later'>link</a> for the solution.
 #### Windows

 * Latest pip